sjsreehari/PyroScan-AI/README.md

 PyroScan AI is an advanced **multi-agent artificial intelligence system** designed to predict, monitor, and analyze forest fires using real-time satellite data from NASA FIRMS API, weather information, and historical fire data.
 The system employs a sophisticated agentic architecture with specialized AI agents working collaboratively to provide comprehensive fire risk assessment and early warning capabilities for critical forest regions worldwide.

+This project is built and developed by
+   -Sreehari S J
+   -Aromal S

 ## Key Features

 - **Multi-Agent System**: Coordinated AI agents working together for comprehensive analysis